-16. Turtles
+Turtles

 Now the children have mastered all four strokes and can dive.
-These groups are held at 5.00pm every weekday and Saturday at 9.00am for one hour.
+These groups are held at 5.00pm every weekday and Saturday at 9.00am or 11.30am for one hour.
 They will continue to improve their technique, speed and stamina, aiming for the ASA Bronze, Silver, Gold and Honours Awards, Personal Survival and Water Rescue.